estuary/flow/README.md

         _previous: registers.AcmeBankBalances,
     ): collections.AcmeBankBalances[] {
         return [
-            // Map each transfer into a balance decrement
-            // of the sender and increment of the receiver.
+            // A transfer removes from the sender and adds to the recipient.
-            {account: source.from, amount: -source.amount},
-            {account: source.to, amount: source.amount},
+            { account: source.sender, amount: -source.amount },
+            { account: source.recipient, amount: source.amount },
         ];
     }
 }